-As critical as we marketers may be of this stubborn, old-school mindset, those salesmen may very well be justified in feeling the way they do.
+As critical as we marketers may be of this stubborn, old-school mindset, those sales professionals may very well be justified in feeling the way they do.
 Why?
 Because the cold leads they’re used to chasing and the inbound leads we’re helping their companies generate are not the same beasts.
 Far from it.
-And because those salesmen have made a living pursuing the former and not the latter, they’ve almost certainly never been properly trained or fitted with the right tools and processes for successfully pursuing inbound leads.
+And because they’ve made a living pursuing the former and not the latter, they’ve almost certainly never been properly trained or fitted with the right tools and processes for successfully pursuing inbound leads.

 The biggest difference between a cold lead and an inbound lead is that the inbound lead already has a need.
-As we examined in the previous Lead Generation section of this article, he/she might not be sales ready, but is very likely sales qualified.
+As we examined in the previous Lead Generation section of this article, they might not be sales-ready, but are very likely sales-qualified.
 A cold lead, on the other hand, may have never experienced a need in the first place.
-All you know is that he/she appears to fit your ideal customer profile.
+All you know is that they appear to fit your ideal customer profile.
 But to that person, you’re no different than the telemarketer who keeps interrupting your family dinners with pushy phone calls, trying to sell you something you never wanted in the first place!

 Here’s what ends up happening when sales professionals see their first inbound leads start trickling in through the company website and into their inboxes:

-- Salesman leaves a voicemail outlining the company’s value proposition and requesting a meeting
+- Sales leaves a voicemail outlining the company’s value proposition and requesting a meeting.

 And don’t forget what we learned in the last section of this article – that 74% of business buyers said they conduct more than half of their research online before making an offline purchase.
 Those prospects are guarding themselves because they’re not ready to hear your pitch.
 But salespeople don’t like hearing that.
 They’ll tell you they don’t have time to develop warm and cool leads.
 After all, how can they be patient when their success is being judged by whether or not they meet their quarterly sales targets?